When You Get Married, Do You Share Debt?

 Note that in this context, "property" is a legal term that isn't limited to real estate or tangible goods; it also means debts, earnings and financial assets.

-How Common Law States Handle Debt After Marriage
+How Common-Law States Handle Debt After Marriage

 Most states use common law (also known as equitable distribution), which dictates that married couples don't automatically share personal property legally.
 In other words, you aren't responsible for your spouse's debt unless you took it out together as a joint account, or you cosigned on it.

 There are a few exceptions.
-While personal debt remains that spouse's individual liability, both spouses usually share responsibility for debts for family essentials that benefit them equally.
+While personal debt remains each spouse's individual liability, both spouses usually share responsibility for debts for family essentials that benefit them equally.
 This could include housing, food and tuition for children's schools.
 Requirements vary by state, so check your state's laws or consult a local attorney.

 Individual debt, including credit card accounts and loans, is in the name of one spouse only.
 That person is generally held solely responsible for repaying it, so the spouse whose name isn't on the debt is protected.